 - Ensure insulation coverage is adequate where the knee wall meets the roof rafter and where the roof rafter meets the collar beam. - 4.
 Insulate the roof rafters using dense-packed insulation.
 The roof rafters can be insulated from either the collar beam attic or the outer ceiling joist attic.
 Ensure the opposite end has a barrier installed.
-Alternatively, dam both ends of each cavity and blow the roof rafters from the interior, like interior wall flexible fill-tube cellulose insulation fiberglass insulation vapor-permeable material air barrier fiberglass batt or dense-packed plug insulation.
+Alternatively, dam both ends of each cavity and blow the roof rafters from the interior, like interior wall insulation.
 See Dense-Packed Wall Insulation from the Interior in Chapter 2 - Section 2.3.5.